CarbonPackages/Carbon.ColorPicker.OKLCH/README.md

           showHexInput: true
           # Show color picker
           showPicker: true
-          # Show slider to st the lightness
+          # Show slider to set the lightness
-          showLightnessSlider: true
+          showLightness: false
+          # Show slider to set the luminance
+          showLuminance: false
           # The precision of the OKLCH color picker.
 Set to 0 to disable rounding and use the raw values.
           precision: 5
           # The presets are based on https://tailwindcss.com/docs/customizing-colors with the key 600